 What is RedNote / Xiaohongshu / Little Red Book?

-Red is a well-established Chinese social media app, launched in 2013, and how has over 300 million monthly active users with around 5-8% of those users outside of mainland China.
+Red is a well-established Chinese social media app, launched in 2013, and now has over 300 million monthly active users with around 5-8% of those users outside of mainland China.
 The platform’s core focus on lifestyle content—covering travel, food, beauty, fashion, and wellness.

 The core demographic of Red users are highly educated, living in 1st and 2nd Tier Cities in China, with strong spending power.
-The audience is 70% female and his continues to boost the popularity of categories including fashion, cosmetics and beauty.
+The audience is 70% female and has continues to boost the popularity of categories including fashion, cosmetics and beauty.

 It is most often compared to TikTok for its short-form video capabilities and Instagram for its visual curation, along with the “cluster feed” of Pinterest where 4 items can be seen at once on the feed, rather than a single item at a time on Instagram.